JohnForster/AWJS/README.md

 ## Structure
 Something like this?
-* Engine (Responsible for drawing to screen, UI, rendering sprites etc. What the user interacts with)
+* Engine (Responsible for drawing to screen, UI, rendering sprites etc. What the user interacts with) (Client side eventually)
-* Game (Where the main logic and data resides, contains the rules that the Engine has to abide by)
+* Game (Where the main logic and data resides, contains the rules that the Engine has to abide by) (Server side eventually)
 * Server
 * AI